Allman-PSE-Research-Team/Asunder/docs/reference/development/special_topics.rst

 workflow-specific refinement in application packages such as ``asunder.load_balancing`` or ``asunder.nlbnp``.

-For constrained partitioning extensions, a custom refinement function can also call a feasibility projection directly instead of a local-search refinement such as VFD.
-This is useful when the move logic is too specialized for a new constraint combination: project the incoming partition onto the nearest feasible partition under the desired constraints first, and only modify or extend ``modular_VFD`` if that projection is not expressive enough.
-The load-balancing projection is one concrete instance of this pattern.
+For constrained partitioning extensions, ModularVFD accepts component-local, affected-community, and partition-wide hard constraints.
+See :doc:`extending_modular_vfd` for the extension protocols, guided repair, and their integration boundaries.
+A custom refinement function can still call a feasibility projection directly when its move logic needs an application-specific solver.
+The load-balancing projection is one concrete instance of that pattern.

 Generic NLBNP Workflow Contract
 -------------------------------